Public libraries in North America: First libraries

 In 1731, Benjamin Franklin and the other members of the discussion club the Junto founded the Library Company of Philadelphia partly as a means to settle arguments and partly as a means to advance themselves through sharing information.
 Franklin's subscription library allowed members to buy "shares" and combined funds were used to buy more books; in return, members could borrow books and use the library.
-Today, the Library Company continues to exist as a nonprofit, independent research library.
+The Library Company continues to exist as a nonprofit, independent research library.

-A town in Massachusetts named itself Franklin after the famous bostonian.
+A town in Massachusetts named itself Franklin after the famous Bostonian.
 For this honor, Franklin donated 116 books to the town in lieu of a requested church bell.
 Franklin's town meeting voted to lend the books to all Franklin inhabitants free of charge in 1790, and this small collection can therefore be considered the first public library in the United States and is now known as the Franklin Public Library.

 Dr. Jesse Torrey, Jr., of New Lebanon, New York, was one of the earliest advocates for free public libraries.
 In 1804 at the age of seventeen, he established the New Lebanon Juvenile Society for the Acquisition of Knowledge.
 The social library operated under a suggested user fee and was open to any youth between the ages of twelve and twenty-one.
 In 1817, Torrey published The Intellectual Torch, a treatise advocating for a national system of free public libraries.
 Torrey's plan included a tax on the import and export of alcohol to support local free schools and libraries.

 The first free public library supported by taxation in the world was the Peterborough, New Hampshire Town Library which was founded at town meeting on April 9, 1833.
 Many sources claim to have been the first, such as Boston's Public Library, which was the second, established in 1852.
 The Boston Public Library opened on March 20, 1854.
 The first free continuous children's library in the United States was funded privately, founded in 1835 in Arlington, Massachusetts.

 New York lawyer, governor and bibliophile Samuel J. Tilden bequeathed millions to build the New York Public Library.
 He believed Americans should have access to books and a free education if desired.
 In 1902, one account suggested "the village library is growing more and more an indispensable adjunct to American village life."

 Libraries have been started with wills from other benefactors.
 For example, the Bacon Free Library in South Natick, Massachusetts, was founded in 1881 after a benefactor left $15,000 in a will; it has operated as a public library since then.
 Women's clubs in the late 1880s and early 1900s supported the creation of libraries in their communities.